 Construction activities that disturb one acre or more are regulated under the National Pollutant Discharge Elimination System (NPDES) storm water program.
 Regulated construction sites are required to obtain an NPDES permit and implement a Storm Water Pollution Prevention Plan (SWPPP).
-The SWPPP outlines measures, called Best Management Practices (BMPs), which would be actively used at the construction site to prevent soil erosion and limit the amount of sediment and other pollutants leaving the site due to storm water runoff.
+The SWPPP outlines measures, called Best Management Practices (BMPs), which would be actively used at the construction site to prevent soil erosion, sediment, and other pollutants from leaving the construction site due to storm water runoff.
 As a permanent erosion and sediment control measure, all disturbed sites would be revegetated with native plant species.